 My uncle, who I’ll call Harry, lives about twenty minutes from Cornish, NH.
 He says a lot of famous people – oddly – come through the small town he lives in.
 I suppose it’s not a surprise that J.D.
 Salinger would, too, considering how close he live[d].

-In the late ’80s, Harry was working for the motor vehicle department, and a man he worked with showed him an appointment sheet and said, “Hey.
+In the late ’80s, Harry was working for the motor vehicle department when a man he worked with showed him an appointment sheet and said, “Hey.
 Look who’s coming in.”

 (Harry, you should know, loves books and literature and does a lot of writing)

-Harry was so excite to see J.D.
-Salinger on the appointment sheet that he went home and grabbed his copy of Catcher in the Rye and brought it back to work with him.
+Harry was so excited to see J.D.
+Salinger on the appointment sheet that he rushed home, grabbed his copy of Catcher in the Rye, and brought it back to work with him.

-When Salinger finally arrived, Harry said, he was with a much younger woman.
+Harry said that when Salinger finally arrived, he was with a much younger woman.